 Total Hip Replacement

 A total hip replacement is an operation that removes the arthritic head or ball of the upper femur (thighbone) as well as damaged bone and cartilage from the hip socket.
 The ball is replaced with a metal ball that is fixed securely inside the femur.
-The socket is replaced with a plastic or metal liner, which is usually fixed inside a metal shell, to create a smoothly functioning joint.
+The socket is replaced with a plastic liner, which is usually fixed inside a metal shell, to create a smoothly functioning joint.

 - Anterior (front) approach: Specialized instruments allow the surgeon to access the hip joint by entering from the front of the body and going between the hip muscles with a single incision.
 Because this approach does not disrupt the muscle tissue, it can result in decreased pain and faster recovery time, prompting an earlier return to full mobility.
 Compared to traditional hip replacement surgeries, this approach also offers increased stability and reduced risk of hip dislocation.